nobleach/evented-queue/README.md

 Evented-queue
 =============

-A queue implementation that fires events when items are enqueued/dequeued
+A queue implementation that fires events when items are enqueued, dequeued or when the queue is empty.

 I wanted to build a system that would publish an event whenever a an item was enqueued or dequeued from a standard queue.
 Of course this is fairly trivial, but it's something I find myself using time and time again.